Vaz Investigation Still Ongoing A Year Later - Guido Fawkes

 “I’m rapidly losing confidence in the parliamentary standards procedures.
 It often said that justice delayed is justice denied.”

-Readers will remember the office of Commissioner was established in 2010 in the wake of the expenses scandal, with a mandate to clear up Westminster.
 Let’s hope all these new probes and inquiries and probes don’t take so long…